 E-waste recycling is the process of extracting valuable materials after shredding the e-waste into tiny pieces that could be reused in a new electronic appliance.
 But a number of current challenges are preventing the electronic recycling industry from scaling up.
-On Global Recycling Day, which every year falls on March 18, we explore how e-waste recycling is done and why we should focus on scaling it up.
+We explore how e-waste recycling is done and why we should focus on scaling it up.

 Electronic waste or e-waste refers to discarded electric appliances.
 Each year, about 50 to 60 million tons of e-waste are generated, equivalent to only 2-3% of annual global waste.
 Yet, the damage that this amount of waste poses to our health and the environment may exceed the destructive power of all other wastes combined.
 Since e-waste contains toxic materials, such as lead, cadmium, and beryllium, once it is exposed to strong UV radiation or corrodes due to any other physical or chemical reasons, toxic materials could be released into the atmosphere, infiltrate the soil, and flow into the water bodies nearby, affecting public health.